KULeuven-Diepenbeek/osc-course/content/ch1-c/intro.md

 ```

-The `main()` function returns a number that determines whether or not your program was executed successfully (0), else some kind of error code will be returned. `printf` is a function in the default IO header die we we need to include, just like Java's `import`.
+The `main()` function returns a number that determines whether or not your program was executed successfully (0), else some kind of error code will be returned. `printf` is a function in the default IO header that we need to include, just like Java's `import`.

 The "f" of printf stands for "formatting" as you can see in the example.
 See [Formatted output](https://www.gnu.org/software/libc/manual/html_node/Formatted-Output.html).